hydrusnetwork/hydrus/docs/youDontWantTheServer.md

+---
+title: You don't want the server
+---

 # You don't want the server
 The server.exe/server.py is the victim of many a misconception.
 You don't need to use the server to use Hydrus.
 The vast majority of features are contained in the client itself so if you're new to Hydrus, just use that.